 Previous Hall of Fame Inductees

 Ron Askew earned his Bachelor of Arts degree in advertising with a minor in marketing in 1976 from the College of Media & Communication at Texas Tech University.
 He later received a Master of Science degree in advertising management from Northwestern University.
-He has served on the Texas Tech College of Media & Communication Professional Advisory Board.
+He has served on the Texas Tech College of Media & Communication National Professional Advisory Board.

 Robert Montemayor was a member of a Los Angeles Times team that was awarded the 1984 Pulitzer Prize for Meritorious Public Service for a comprehensive 21-part series of stories on Latinos in Southern California published in 1983.
 Montemayor earned a bachelor’s degree in journalism in 1975 from the College of Mass Communications at Texas Tech University.